phpDocumentor/phpDocumentor/docs/internals/project-management.rst

 Pull requests
 ~~~~~~~~~~~~~

-When a pull request comes in this is considered an urgent activity that should be responded to as quickly as
+When a pull request comes in, this is considered an urgent activity that should be responded to as quickly as
 availability allows.

 Please refer to the CONTRIBUTING.md in the root of this project for what we expect from a pull request.
 When a pull
-request does not match this criteria it is vital to be as helpful as an be and guide the issuer on how to help us get
+request does not match this criteria it is vital to be as helpful as can be and guide the issuer on how to help us get
 the pull request included.

 There are times when the content of a pull request does not match the strategy or intended architecture of
 phpDocumentor.
 In these cases it may happen that the team is not able to accept a contribution.
 This does not mean a
-pull request is bad or we do not appreciate the time that the issuer has spent; sometimes some things do not fit into
+pull request is bad or we do not appreciate the time that the issuer has spent; sometimes things do not fit into
 the whole or have an, unforeseeable, adverse impact elsewhere.

 Planning and developing of new features